sourcegraph/sourcegraph-public-snapshot/doc/admin/executors/native_execution.md

 > NOTE: This feature is available in Sourcegraph 5.1.0 and later.

-Native Server-Side Batch Changes is an image that runs Batch Changes without requiring [`src-cli`](https://github.com/sourcegraph/src-cli) to be installed on the Executor machine.
+Native Execution is an image that runs Batch Changes without requiring [`src-cli`](https://github.com/sourcegraph/src-cli) to be installed on the Executor machine.

-Native Server-Side Batch Changes is required when running Batch Changes in Kubernetes.
+Native Execution is required when running Batch Changes in Kubernetes.
 No docker-in-docker or privileged containers are required.

 This is also useful for environments where it is difficult to install `src-cli` on the Executor machine, e.g. air-gapped